ghas-lab-templates/exercises/module-1.md

 Methods to Retrieve SBOM:
 - UI: You can download an SBOM directly via GitHub's UI under the Dependency graph or Security features.
 - REST API: GitHub provides a REST API to retrieve SBOMs programmatically.
-- GitHub Action: For automation, the `sbom-generator-action` uses GitHub's dependency graph to automatically build an SBOM in SPDX 2.3 format.
-It supports the same [ecosystems](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) as the dependency graph.
-If you need support for a different set of formats, we recommend having a look at the [Microsoft SBOM Tool](https://github.com/microsoft/sbom-tool), or Anchore's [Syft](https://github.com/anchore/syft)
+- GitHub Action: For automation, the SBOM Generator Action is a wrapper around the REST API and integrates directly into your workflows.

 In this lab, we will use a GitHub Action to generate, upload, and attest the SBOM.

 1. Navigate to the `mona-gallery`repository in your organization
 2. Create a new workflow file named `generate-sbom.yml` in the `.github/workflows` directory.
-3. Add the following contents to the file to generate an SCOM using the [sbom-generator-action](https://github.com/advanced-security/sbom-generator-action):
+3. Add the following contents to the file:

 ```yaml